 At Commerce Bank, giving back to the community is ingrained in our culture.
 We are only as strong as the communities in which we do business.
-During 2014, the Commerce Bancshares Foundation invested more than $1.4 million in community and charitable programs throughout our footprint with a total of 730 grants awarded.
+During 2015, Commerce and its related foundation provided more than $3 million in community support.
 In everything we do, we strive to be a good corporate citizen and encourage all employees to volunteer for the charities of their choice.
 Our commitment to the community is evident in a variety of ways:

 - Charitable Giving